-But according to others less directly involved, the prestige of coaching in the Ivy League, isn’t all that Jason hyped it up to be.
+But according to others less directly involved, the prestige of coaching in the Ivy League, which Ringler estimated pays around $30,000 to $40,000 annually, isn’t all that Jason hyped it up to be.

 Still, Jason’s newest role is a step up from his most recent one.
 In the 2016-17 school year, Jason served as the head coach for the first-ever La Salle women’s golf team, leading a squad of almost entirely freshmen that he recruited.
 Though Jason enjoyed his time there by all accounts, even those at La Salle were willing to admit that there was certainly reason for the Penn men’s job to be more desirable — perhaps partially, but not fully, because of Grace’s presence.

 “Penn in general has this long history, and his wife works there.
 He’s invested in Penn, and to coach a men’s team versus a women’s team is a new challenge, and on top of that Penn just has better funding, it has better competition,” 2017 La Salle graduate and walk-on golfer Kendra Heyer added.

 Independent of the jump in prestige, Jason still blindsided the Explorers’ program by leaving after his debut season.
 Tasked as the man to build something out of nothing when hired in January 2016, Jason worked to compile enough recruits to field an eventually competitive team and, more importantly, build a culture that led the players to enjoy the sport until that title contention came.

 But in an instant, the man responsible for starting the program was gone, forcing his team of almost entirely rising sophomores to adjust to the loss of the only college coach they knew.